rflandau/gwcli/CONTRIBUTING.md

 - A single, shared connection to the Gravwell instance, via the Client library, is serviced by the connection package in `connection.go`.

 - `clilog.go` maintains a shared logger for developer logs.
 It is a shared instance of the gravwell ingest logger.
+See Other Packages for more details on usage style.

 ### Why?